ODEP - Office of Disability Employment Policy

 National Disability Employment Awareness Month

 Held each October, National Disability Employment Awareness Month (NDEAM) is a national campaign that raises awareness about disability employment issues and celebrates the many and varied contributions of America's workers with disabilities.
-This year's theme is "A Strong Workforce is an Inclusive Workforce: What Can YOU Do?"
+The theme for 2015 is "My disability is one part of who I am."

 NDEAM's roots go back to 1945, when Congress enacted a law declaring the first week in October each year "National Employ the Physically Handicapped Week."
 In 1962, the word "physically" was removed to acknowledge the employment needs and contributions of individuals with all types of disabilities.
 In 1988, Congress expanded the week to a month and changed the name to "National Disability Employment Awareness Month."
 Upon its establishment in 2001, ODEP assumed responsibility for NDEAM and has worked to expand its reach and scope ever since.

 To learn more about past years' observances, please select a year:

 - NDEAM 2014

 - NDEAM 2012

 - NDEAM 2011

 - NDEAM 2008

 - NDEAM 2005